From Employed Tradie to Booked-Solid Business Owner: Newton's Story

 "The free stuff I'd found online was all over the place.
 Some of it was American, some of it was years out of date, and none of it connected into a strategy.
 The 20 Minute Marketing course was the first time it all made sense as a system — not just individual tips."

 The 20-minute format was a specific fit for Newton's situation.
-He was doing physical work during the day and had limited energy for study in the evening.
+He was doing physical work during the day and had limited energy for extended study in the evening.

 "Twenty minutes is genuinely 20 minutes.
 I was doing two or three lessons a week, usually in my car after a job or over lunch.
 It didn't feel like going back to school.
 It felt like getting smarter about something I was already doing."